- The internal components of the battery are faulty (Section 4A).

 - Defective relay (Section 12).

-- Broken or disconnected wiring or connections (Section 12).
+- Broken or disconnected electrical wiring or connections (Section 12).

 - Defective engine (Section 11).

-The central locking system is defective or does not work satisfactorily (complete system failure)
+The central locking system is faulty or not working properly (complete system failure)

 - Defective relay (Section 12).

-- Broken or disconnected wiring or connections (Section 12).
+- Electrical wiring or connections are broken or disconnected (Section 12).

 - Defective vacuum pump (Section 11).

-Locks engage but do not release, or release but arbitrarily
+The locks engage but do not disengage, or disengage but do so arbitrarily

 - Defective master switch (Section 12).